Welcome to Day 3 of the Research Impact Challenge!

 Preparing for your next challenge:

 Congratulations!
 You’ve completed Day 3's challenge of exploring a digital repository for preserving and sharing your scholarly work!
-Tired of online platforms yet?
-Join us tomorrow, for the Day 4 challenge, where we'll take an inventory of our academic social media use in order to prioritize and make strategic decisions about where to spend time and effort in the coming year.
+Join us tomorrow when we'll take an inventory of our academic social media use in order to prioritize and make strategic decisions about where to spend time and effort in the coming year.

 5729 Fogler Library · University of Maine · Orono, ME 04469-5729 | (207) 581-1673